 When you work as a broker or an agent in commercial real estate, you need plenty of contacts and property listings to work with.
 Over the period of each year, there will be a good number of changes in the industry and within the location.
 Through all that volatility, you will need to maintain a good group of listings and a reasonable level of property enquiry.
 In simple terms, you need to control your market and your opportunities.
-(NB – you can get plenty of cold calling and prospecting tips in commercial real estate through our ‘Snapshot’ program right here – it’s free)

 Through every year or period of 12 months, there will be several peaks and troughs in the property industry when it comes to listings, enquiries, and marketing activities.
 You need a plan to work with and control those changes in a positive and realistic way.
-Plans and systems are the valuable way to approach the career opportunities of commercial real estate brokerage.
+Plans and systems are a valuable way to approach the career opportunities of commercial real estate brokerage.

 The best way to resolve the volatile aspects of the industry is to work with a database and a pipeline of opportunities over time.
-That is a personal process and the business discipline.
+That is a personal process and business discipline.
 A cold calling process will help you achieve that momentum and that control at an individual level.
 Many brokers and agents understand the necessity to undertake some cold calls has part of their daily business activities.
 Unfortunately, they do not make enough calls in a systemized way.
 That then leaves plenty of opportunities out there in the market for the other organised and the disciplined agents.

 So, there are a number of strategic advantages in making plenty of cold calls as part of your working day and business processes.
 Here are some important factors to consider as part of your telephone prospecting processes in contacting new clients and prospects: